kyma-incubator/compass/docs/architecture/high-level-components.md

 An administrator adds Runtimes, Applications and configures them through Management Plane GraphQL API.
 To keep Runtimes in-sync with the configuration, an agent installed on a Runtime is responsible for fetching actual configuration.
-An Agent sends information about Runtime healthchecks to Management Plane.
+An Agent sends information about Runtime health checks to Management Plane.
-In case an Application has configured optional Webhooks, Management Plane notify an Application about any events that concern given Application.
+In case an Application has configured optional Webhooks, Management Plane notifies an Application about any events that concern given Application.
 Management Plane does not participate in any business flow.
 After establishing a trusted connection between Application and Runtime, they communicate directly, with omitting Management Plane.